Cochemiea poselgeri: Distribution and habitat

 Cochemiea poselgeri is endemic to Baja California Sur, Mexico.
 It is a rather common species, occurring from San Ignacio south to the Cape region.
 It is also found on a number of adjacent islands in the Gulf of California.
 This species occurs in the Vizcaino Desert, the Gulf Coast Desert, the Magdalena Plains, and the Cape lowland ecoregions.

 It is found growing on flat sandy areas, on rocks and hanging off cliffs and ridges, usually between elevations of 0 to 120 meters.
-Associated species include Cochemiea fraileana, Cochemiea schumannii, Cochemiea dioica, Lophocereus schottii, Stenocereus gummosus, Echinocereus brandegeei, Echinocereus barthelowanus, Pachycereus pringlei, Pachycereus pecten-aboriginum, Stenocereus thurberi, Ferocactus townsendianus, Peniocereus johnstonii, Opuntia tapona, Cylindropuntia molesta, Opuntia invicta, Cylindropuntia cholla and Jatropha cinerea.
+Associated species include Cochemiea fraileana, Cochemiea schumannii, Cochemiea dioica, Lophocereus schottii, Stenocereus gummosus, Echinocereus brandegeei, Echinocereus barthelowianus, Pachycereus pringlei, Pachycereus pecten-aboriginum, Stenocereus thurberi, Ferocactus townsendianus, Peniocereus johnstonii, Opuntia tapona, Cylindropuntia molesta, Opuntia invicta, Cylindropuntia cholla and Jatropha cinerea.